Eighty Fights From The 80’s (Part Two)

 Sugar Ray Leonard vs Thomas Hearns II: Eight years on from their first clash, Leonard and Hearns remained two of the best fighters in any division.
 And they delivered the goods in their rematch, each staggering the other and Hearns scoring two knockdowns before the judges contrived to call it a draw.

-Azumah Nelson vs Jim McDonnell: Coming off a huge win over Barry McGuigan, McDonnell showed nothing but heart and guts in his effort against the more experienced and savvy Nelson and gave fans a terrific fight, but “The Professor” stopped him in the final round.
+Azumah Nelson vs Jim McDonnell: Coming off a huge win over Barry McGuigan, McDonnell showed nothing but guts and fitness in his struggle against the more experienced and savvy Nelson and gave fans a terrific fight, but “The Professor” stopped him in the final round.

 Michael Watson vs Nigel Benn: Probably the best all-British fight of the eighties and certainly one of the greatest ever.
 For six rounds “The Dark Destroyer” brought hell, fire and brimstone to tidy boxer Watson, flailing away as “The Force” tucked up, countered smartly and bided his time.
 Then knocked out his tormenter with a stiff jab.
 Genius. — Ronnie McCluskey